Combined Action Company Oscar

 Thanks also to: the late SGT Raymond Gray of O-1 for photos and info, LCPL Enrique (Rick) Valdes and LCPL George "Doc" Sargent of O-2, Dan Kelley of O-2 and 3, LCPL Don Gullickson of O-2 and the NCOIC of O-1 during the assaults and Siege (who has chosen to remain anonymous) and Howard McKinnis of O-1, all of whom provided valuable information and photos, and to CPL James White of O-3, who provided me with an amazing contemporary daily journal of his experience.

 I would also like to mention SSGT Bob Hall, formerly of the 26th Marines Radio Relay unit stationed at O-1.
 Bob was not only an early contributor of his story and photos, but was a financial contributor to help establish and maintain the original site.

 Thanks are also due to Steve Sherman, former Special Forces officer (Pleiku, 1967-8), whose CD version of "Ethnic Minorities in Vietnam" (Chapter 2, the Bru), as well as his voluminous works on Special Forces and SOG have been extremely helpful.
 He has put together a tremendous amount of material in print and digital format utilizing many sources.
 Visit his web site ( Links) to order this CD and other material of interest.

-I would also like to thank Mr. Pat Deering, a friend and Marine of a later generation, Mr. James Van Doren, an Army Viet veteran and friend.
+I would also like to thank Mr. Pat Deering, a friend and Marine of a later generation, and Mr. James Van Doren, an Army Viet veteran and friend.
 They have all contributed in various ways to the project.

 My thanks to my wife for all her hard work and assistance in typing parts of this, proofing it, and supporting the effort.